Polynucleotides

 Can I combine polynucleotides with other treatments?

 Yes.
-Polynucleotides are commonly combined with HA filler (different mechanism, complementary effect), Profhilo (also complementary), and toxin (different target tissue entirely).
+Polynucleotides are commonly combined with HA filler (different mechanism, complementary effect), Profhilo (also complementary), and anti-wrinkle injections (different target tissue entirely).
 Energy-based treatments (laser, microneedling) should be spaced 2 weeks either side.
 The most common combination at this clinic is polynucleotides under-eye plus tear-trough filler at a separate appointment.

 Ready to begin?